Faculty: Professor Kathryn Jervis, Interim dean; Professors S. Chen and Rosen, associate deans.

 Information Systems: Professor Westin; Associate Professors Lloyd and Shin.

-Marketing: Professors Della Bitta, N. Dholakia, R. Dholakia, Mazze, and Rosen; Associate Professors Leonard and Sheinin; Assistant Professor Cai.
+Marketing: Professors Della Bitta, R. Dholakia, Mazze, Rosen and Sheinin; Associate Professors Leonard; Assistant Professor Atlas.

-Supply Chain Management: Associate Professor Hales; Assistant Professors Y. Chen and Ozpolat.
+Supply Chain Management: Professor Hales; Assistant Professors Schniederjans, Y. Chen, Ni, and Ozpolat.

 For the M.B.A.: finance, general business, management, marketing, and supply chain management.